Primitive Radio Gods

 Primitive Radio Gods is an American alternative rock band from Southern California.
-Current members consist of frontman Chris O'Connor, who performs vocals and bass; percussionist Tim Lauterio; and Luke McAuliffe, who contributes various additional instrumentation (guitars, violins, piano) as well as much of the art that has appeared on the band's albums and website.
+Current members consist of frontman Chris O'Connor, who performs vocals and bass guitar; percussionist Tim Lauterio; and Luke McAuliffe, who contributes various additional instrumentation (guitars, violins, piano) as well as much of the art that has appeared on the band's albums and website.
 Former member Jeff Sparks wrote, sang, and played bass before leaving the band to pursue other music projects in 2001.

 The band is best known for their 1996 hit "Standing Outside a Broken Phone Booth with Money in My Hand", which peaked No. 1 on the Billboard Alternative Songs chart.

 History

 Early years (1991–1994)

 The history of the Primitive Radio Gods begins with The I-Rails.
 Formed in the late 1980s, The I-Rails were an independent alternative rock band based in Oxnard, California.
-Consisting of three members, bassist/singer Chris O'Connor, guitarist Jeff Sparks (a childhood friend of O'Connor), and drummer Tim Lauterio, The I-Rails released a total of four albums, none of which received much public attention.
+Consisting of three members, bassist and singer Chris O'Connor, guitarist Jeff Sparks (a childhood friend of O'Connor), and drummer Tim Lauterio, The I-Rails released a total of four albums, none of which received much public attention.
 After the fourth album, Panharmonium, was released in 1990 and similarly ignored, the band decided to split.
 While Sparks and Lauterio went on to pursue other potential careers, O'Connor continued to work with material originally intended for a fifth I-Rails album.
 Inspired by bands such as Public Enemy, O'Connor recorded additional material and ultimately mixed a total of ten tracks.
 After mastering, O'Connor released the demo to public music stations under the (misspelled) moniker "Primative Radio Gods", a song on the I-Rails album Nine Songs from Nowhere.
-Like his former band's works, O'Connor's Rocket, as the album came to be called, was widely disregarded by both radio and the general public.
-Defeated, O'Connor retired from the music business.

-Mainstream success (1994–1996)

-While housecleaning in 1994, O'Connor rediscovered the box of demo tapes he had packed away years prior.
-In a final act of desperation, he mailed copies of the tape to any major record label he could think of.
-Weeks later, he received a call from an executive named Jonathan Daniel from the New York City offices of Fiction Records.
-One unique song in particular had caught Daniel's attention: "Standing Outside a Broken Phone Booth with Money in My Hand", a piano-driven ballad over a hip-hop backbeat, which heavily sampled B. B. King's "How Blue Can You Get?".
-Daniel immediately signed O'Connor to a publishing deal, and took him to Columbia Records for a recording deal.
-"Phone Booth" first appeared on the soundtrack to the black comedy film The Cable Guy in May 1996, and a slightly remastered Rocket was released the following month.
-"Phone Booth" was released to radio as the Primitive Radio Gods' first single, and was remarkably successful in the U.S. market.
-Due to the single's success, Rocket was certified gold.